Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: The Spin-Boson model dynamics

-An increase of distinguishability between the two orthogonal states evolving under the same Hamiltonian is indeed a signature of how our regularization procedure can also catch the non-Markovian dynamics and the backflow of information from the environment to the system.
+An increase in distinguishability (see Fig.~\ref{fig:TD}) between the two orthogonal states evolving under the same dynamical map is indeed a signature of how the cumulant equation, our FA equation and HEOM exhibit non-Markovian dynamics and the backflow of information from the environment to the system~\cite{BLP, RHP, CKR11} (see also Fig.~2 in Ref.~\cite{Rivas_2017}).
+The non-monotonic behavior of trace distance evolution provided by HEOM is less evident than for the cumulant equation or for FA equation.
+This surprising feature of the cumulant and FA equation requires and deserves a further investigation that is beyond the scope of this manuscript.